If you wish to make a complaint, we have a procedure for you to use.

 Please note that the Arts Council will only consider complaints made in writing as formal complaints.
 The Arts Council will not record remarks/complaints made by telephone, or on social media as complaints.

-If you are unsure who to talk to, the switchboard operator will assist in identifying the most appropriate person.
+If you are unsure who to talk to, please refer to the staff list on our website.